History of Mahmoud Khalil Al-Hussary in Timeline

 February 1944: First appearance on Egypt's official Qur'an radio station

-On 16 February 1944, Al-Hussary made his first appearance on Egypt's official Qur'an radio station as a reciter after moving to Cairo.
+On 16 February 1944, al-Hussary made his first appearance as a reciter on Egypt's official Qur'an radio station.

 1945: Appointed reciter at the Ahmad al-Badawi mosque

-In 1945, Al-Hussary was appointed as a reciter at the Ahmad al-Badawi mosque.
+In 1945, Al-Hussary was appointed as a reciter at the Ahmad al-Badawi mosque, marking a significant step in his career as a Qur'an reciter.

 August 1948: Nominated mu'adhin of the Sidi Hamza Mosque

-On 7 August 1948, al-Hussary was nominated mu'adhin of the Sidi Hamza Mosque and later, a muqriʾ at the same mosque.
+On 7 August 1948, Al-Hussary was nominated as mu'adhin of the Sidi Hamza Mosque and later became a muqriʾ at the same mosque.

 1955: Appointed to the Al-Hussein Mosque in Cairo

-In 1955, Al-Hussary was appointed to the Al-Hussein Mosque in Cairo, where he remained in-service for 29 years until his death.
+In 1955, Al-Hussary was appointed to the Al-Hussein Mosque in Cairo, where he served for 29 years until his death.

 1957: Awarded the title Shaykh al-Maqāriʾ

-In 1960, Al-Hussary led the department of al-Ḥadīth bi-Jāmiʿ al-Buḥūth al-ʾIslāmiyya for correcting Qur'anic codexes present in the al-Azhar libraries.
+In 1960, Al-Hussary led the department of al-Ḥadīth bi-Jāmiʿ al-Buḥūth al-ʾIslāmiyya at Al-Azhar University, where he corrected Qur'anic codexes present in the libraries.

 In 1961, Al-Hussary recorded the complete Qur'anic text in the Ḥafs ʿan ʿĀṣim style of recitation.

-In 1964, Al-Hussary recorded the complete Qur'anic text in the Warsh ʿan Nāfiʾ style of recitation.
+In 1964, Al-Hussary recorded the Warsh ʿan Nāfiʾ style of Qur'an recitation.

-1967: Recipient of the Egyptian Medal of Honour and President of the Islamic World League of Qur'an Reciters
+1967: Receives Egyptian Medal of Honour and elected President of the Islamic World League of Qur'an Reciters

-In 1967, Al-Hussary received the Egyptian Medal of Honour for Arts and Sciences, First Grade, from the Egyptian president Gamal 'Abd Al-Nasir.
-The same year, he was elected the President of the Islamic World League of Qur'an Reciters.
+In 1967, Al-Hussary was honored with the Egyptian Medal of Honour for Arts and Sciences, First Grade, by Egyptian President Gamal 'Abd Al-Nasir.
+In the same year, he was elected the President of the Islamic World League of Qur'an Reciters.

-1968: Recorded Qālān ʿan Nāfiʾ and ad-Dūrī ʿan Abi ʿAmr styles and al-Muṣḥaf al-Muʿallim
+1968: Records Qālān ʿan Nāfiʾ and ad-Dūrī ʿan Abi ʿAmr recitations and al-Muṣḥaf al-Muʿallim

 In 1968, Al-Hussary recorded the Qālān ʿan Nāfiʾ and ad-Dūrī ʿan Abi ʿAmr styles of recitation.
-In the same year, he also recorded the Qu'ran in the style known as al-Muṣḥaf al-Muʿallim.
+That same year, he recorded the Qu'ran in the style known as al-Muṣḥaf al-Muʿallim, a technique of tartīl with exclusive focus on pedagogy.

-1976: Participated in the World of Islam Festival in London
+1976: Invited to participate in the World of Islam Festival in London

-In 1976, Al-Hussary was invited to participate in the World of Islam Festival in London.
+In 1976, Al-Hussary was invited to participate in the World of Islam Festival held in London, showcasing his international recognition.

-In 1977, Al-Hussary recited the Qur'an at the United Nations.
+In 1977, Al-Hussary recited the Qur'an in front of the United Nations, showcasing his global recognition.

-In 1978, Al-Hussary recited the Qur'an at Buckingham Palace.
+In 1978, Al-Hussary recited the Qur'an at Buckingham Palace, further solidifying his international recognition.

-In November 1980, Al-Hussary died of liver failure during a trip to Kuwait.
-His last public recitals were at the Kaaba in Mecca and Masjid al Nabawi in Medina.
+In November 1980, Mahmoud Khalil al-Hussary passed away from liver failure during a trip to Kuwait.
+His final recitals were at the Kaaba in Mecca and Masjid al Nabawi in Medina.

 November 1980: Death of Mahmoud Khalil al-Hussary

-In 1980, Al-Hussary left a third of his wealth to build a mosque on Al-Ajuzah Street in Cairo.
-He also left expenses for the mosque in Tanta, three Islamic institutes and a Qur'an memorization center.
+In 1980, upon his death, Al-Hussary allocated a third of his wealth in his will to construct a mosque on Al-Ajuzah Street in Cairo and provided for the maintenance of the mosque in Tanta, three Islamic institutes, and the Maʿhad al-ʾAzhar center in his village, Shobra al-Namla.

 October 2005: Inauguration of Al-Hosary Mosque in 6th of October City

-In October 2005, the Al-Hosary Mosque, the largest mosque in 6th of October City, was inaugurated in Al-Hussary's honour by the "Shaykh al-Hussary Society".
+In October 2005, the Al-Hosary mosque, the largest mosque in 6th of October City, was inaugurated by the "Shaykh al-Hussary Society" in honor of Al-Hussary.
+The complex includes an orphanage, a Qur'anic institute, and auditoriums.